 The Department of Consumer Science studies interactions among consumers, business, and government in order to advance the well-being of consumers, families, and communities.
 The department is multi-disciplinary, including study in economics, finance, sociology, psychology, marketing, and public affairs.
-The Department of Consumer Science offers multiple undergraduate degree programs both on-campus and online.
-Consumer Behavior & Marketplace Studies and Personal Finance are both on-campus programs.
-Consumer Finance & Financial planning and Consumer Marketplace Studies are both offered online as a part of the Online Undergraduate Degree program.
-All programs focus broadly on the economic well-being of consumers and society.
-The department also offers M.S. and Ph.D. degrees in human ecology: consumer behavior and family economics.
+The Department of Consumer Science offers two undergraduate degree programs, Consumer Behavior & Marketplace Studies and Personal Finance.
+Both programs focus broadly on the economic well-being of consumers and society.
+The department also offers MS and PhD degrees in Human Ecology: Consumer Behavior and Family Economics.

 For more information, visit the School of Human Ecology Consumer Science faculty and staff directory